Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	20. Conversion potential:  Commonwealth<->Panarchy, Commonwealth<->Empire (limited)
 	21. Conversion potential (with reproduction mandates):  Unknown
 54. Beyonder Dwelling
+	1. Challenge cured:  Hyperspace Infections
+		1. Challenge cure interpretation:  Well, if the Beyonders live in hyperspace...
+Maybe they're capable of curing these infections one-by-one with substantial effort.
+Yet I'll note that I think that hyperspace in this game always refers to memetics.
+		2. Alternative challenge cure:  By promoting a childish curiosity and enthusiasm for new/different ways of doing things, the beyonder dwellings cure a source of antichild attitudes.
-	1. Narrative indicator:  If process doesn't matter, only goals and results, couldn't the enlightened police make people happier by secretly killing all the unhappy people and getting away with it?
+	2. Narrative indicator:  If process doesn't matter, only goals and results, couldn't the enlightened police make people happier by secretly killing all the unhappy people and getting away with it?
-	2. Author protest:  I don't believe in non-temporal intellects.
+	3. Author protest:  I don't believe in non-temporal intellects.
 I treat all references to "Beyonders" in The Viceroy as a particular pattern of lies which can be parsed as language.
-	3. Trivia:  The three bureaucratic technologies of the Old Empire are actually references to a particular kind of bureaucratic communication that conveys very little, very circuitously.
+	4. Trivia:  The three bureaucratic technologies of the Old Empire are actually references to a particular kind of bureaucratic communication that conveys very little, very circuitously.
 Dilbert makes jokes in the same vein.
 Holistic Industrialization references the same category of humor.
-	4. Mechanism proposal:  Disregarding process is good for creativity, but process-blind creativity is a spectacularly dangerous little black box to unleash.
+	5. Mechanism proposal:  Disregarding process is good for creativity, but process-blind creativity is a spectacularly dangerous little black box to unleash.
-	5. Downside analysis:  The exact details of what this technology implies are COMPLETELY different for EVERY TECHNOLOGY ON THE TECH TREE.
+	6. Downside analysis:  The exact details of what this technology implies are COMPLETELY different for EVERY TECHNOLOGY ON THE TECH TREE.
 They're even likely to be different from one implementation to another.
-	6. Mechanism proposal:  Each 'beyonder dwelling' invites in freak sociologists from elsewhere in the galaxy to live in the district and direct the implementation of its technologies.
+	7. Mechanism proposal:  Each 'beyonder dwelling' invites in freak sociologists from elsewhere in the galaxy to live in the district and direct the implementation of its technologies.
-	7. Author protest:  This is the worst of the three Beyonder bureaucratic technologies, so it frustrates me that it's the first of the three.
+	8. Author protest:  This is the worst of the three Beyonder bureaucratic technologies, so it frustrates me that it's the first of the three.
-	8. Apologia:  Of the three Beyonder bureaucratic technologies, this is also the one that most includes childlike curiosity, so I understand why it's the start of the trio.
+	9. Apologia:  Of the three Beyonder bureaucratic technologies, this is also the one that most includes childlike curiosity, so I understand why it's the start of the trio.
 It encourages every district to develop its own take on the technologies of the setting.
 Some districts will be greatly improved!
-	9. Downside analysis:  ...others, made greatly worse.
+	10. Downside analysis:  ...others, made greatly worse.
-	10. Mechanism proposal:  The only constant in this technology is the result: the viceregal administration has to assign less of its own administrative talent to get things done in each district.
+	11. Mechanism proposal:  The only constant in this technology is the result: the viceregal administration has to assign less of its own administrative talent to get things done in each district.
-	11. Mechanism proposal:  Another option, btw, for interpreting this: The "weight of culture" dudes constantly flooding in might be "Beyonders", and the "Dwellings" are made for each of them to live in.
+	12. Mechanism proposal:  Another option, btw, for interpreting this: The "weight of culture" dudes constantly flooding in might be "Beyonders", and the "Dwellings" are made for each of them to live in.
-	12. Mechanism proposal:  The voices in my head insist that these are temples.
+	13. Mechanism proposal:  The voices in my head insist that these are temples.
 I'm not sure I can USE that, but... as an artist, I must use everything in my life, etc.  I think I prefer my interpretation that they're weird slanted variations of everything which try to consider goals and results in a creativity-enhancing process-agnostic manner.
-	13. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
+	14. Bureaucratic waste analysis:  This is a bureaucratic efficiency tech.
-	14. Liberation rating:  2/5
+	15. Liberation rating:  2/5
-	15. Protection rating:  1/5
+	16. Protection rating:  1/5
-	16. Siphon quality:  4/5
+	17. Siphon quality:  4/5
-	17. Technological smoothness:  5/5
+	18. Technological smoothness:  5/5
-	18. Technological extremophilia:  5/5
+	19. Technological extremophilia:  5/5
-	19. Stress/Boredom rating:  2/5 (Calm)
+	20. Stress/Boredom rating:  2/5 (Calm)
-	20. Me-points: -1/3
+	21. Me-points: -1/3
-	21. Special categories:  Diversifying, Hypersmooth, Nightmare
+	22. Special categories:  Diversifying, Hypersmooth, Nightmare
-	22. Conversion potential:  Unknown
+	23. Conversion potential:  Unknown
 55. Beyonder Embassy
 	1. Challenge cured:  Hard Radiation Source
 		1. Challenge cure interpretation:  This describes a kind of hyperspace radiation that spreads throughout the whole area causing very few health effects, but devastating fertility rates.
 I have no idea what such a thing would be and I don't understand how the Beyonder Embassy would help.